 Don’t give these lenders your money – take your business elsewhere.

-If you need a few hundred dollars of short-term financing, consider using a paycheck advance app like Earnin or Brigit instead.
+If you need a few hundred dollars of short-term financing, consider using a cash advance app like Earnin or Brigit instead.
 These have minimal fees and no interest so you won’t fall into a cycle of debt.

 Of course, they’re still not a long-term solution for chronic financial shortcomings, so make sure you don’t rely on them too much.
 If you need these tools to make ends meet because of your current debts, DebtHammer can offer a much more sustainable alternative.

+Are you a Colorado resident looking to consolidate your payday loan debt?
 Contact us for a free quote to start your journey out of debt today!